 We are proud to lead The Right Time initiative, which seeks to empower every Missourian to take control of their own health by improving information about, and reducing barriers to, contraceptive services.
 The initiative provides free or low-cost birth control to all who need it, while addressing the persistent health disparities in unintended pregnancy and among marginalized populations.
 The Right Time is led by MFHC and is an initiative of Missouri Foundation for Health.

-Additionally, MFHC is the sole Title X (ten) grantee for the state, receiving funds that are re-granted to 63 clinics throughout Missouri to support the delivery of quality sexual and reproductive health services.
-In 2019, Missouri’s Title X network served 37,616 adults and teens with high-quality, confidential care.
+Additionally, MFHC is the sole Title X (ten) grantee for the state, receiving funds that are re-granted to health centers throughout Missouri to support the delivery of quality sexual and reproductive health services.

 Policy & Advocacy